-(1) The customer has the right to terminate the contract within the first 30 days after the conclusion of the contract for the first time without giving a reason when choosing a contract term of one year.
+(1) If the customer is guaranteed a money-back guarantee in the offer, he has the right to terminate the contract within the first 30 days from the conclusion of the contract, without stating reasons.

 (2) In the case of an effective termination of the contract in accordance with clause (1) of this paragraph, the customer will receive back the entire payment already paid.

 (1) The contract is entered into for the agreed term.

 (2) The contract is extended upon expiry of the contract term by the term of the previously selected product package (one or 12 months) unless notice of termination in text form (either by email to firstname.lastname@example.org or through the support form) is sent no later than seven days before expiry of the contract.
 In this regard it is irrelevant whether the last day of the period falls on a Sunday, a state holiday in either the place of performance or place of the notice of termination, or a Saturday.
 Termination only becomes effective when received by the provider.

 (3) Following prior warning, the provider has the right to termination for a compelling reason without notice, particularly if the customer misuses the service.
 If there is a compelling reason, the provider is entitled to immediately block the service.

 (4) Central European Time (CET) applies for the calculation of time periods and contract terms and for times given on which the contract is based.